Regions of Denmark

 The small archipelago of Ertholmene to the northeast of Bornholm is not part of any region or municipality.
 Its inhabitants do not pay municipal taxes, nor did they pay the central government's health care contribution tax (2007 until 2018) or the tax levied by counties prior to 2007.

 The representative organisation Danske Regioner was set up on 23 March 2006.
 It is an advocacy and lobbying organisation speaking on behalf of all of the regions, including negotiating labour contracts, etc. The organization also maintains an office in Brussels (as did its predecessor, Amtsrådsforeningen).
 As a central representation of the Danish healthcare system, it has rather large, although unofficial, powers.
-Its equivalent before 2006 was Amtsrådsforeningen (ARF), the organisation of county representations, which had a comparatively larger power.
+Its equivalent before 2006 was Amtsrådsforeningen (ARF), the organisation of county representations, which had a comparatively greater power.

 The government is currently working on merging the Zealand Region and Capital Region into one region named Eastern Denmark from 1 January 2027.
 The council in the merged region will have 47 members elected in the 2025 Danish local elections.
-They will be seated in the present-day Region Sjælland seat Sorø.
+They will meet in the present-day capital of Region Sjælland seat, the town of Sorø.
 The law setting up the new region has been approved by the lawmakers of the national parliament the Folketing, and signed by the head of state 20 June 2025.